Guidelines for the development of commercial sites

 The revitalization of potentially commercially reusable brownfield sites is a special form of internal development.
 In future, it makes sense to focus more on the entire district when revitalizing and to pursue an integrated approach that first conceptually explores the risks and opportunities of reuse and then promotes tailor-made investment measures for implementation (e.g. interim acquisition, demolition, redevelopment) (see REGIP funding programme of the Hannover Region).

-The number of spaces included in this category halved from 16 to eight between 2019 and 2022, but increased by two spaces in the past year.
+However, due to the increasing shortage of available commercial space, the number and potential of brownfield sites has also fallen sharply.
+The number of sites included in this category halved from 16 to eight between 2019 and 2022, but increased by two sites in 2023 and by four sites in the previous year.

 Remaining brownfield sites, such as Deurag-Nerag in Hanover-Misburg, are characterized by particularly high restrictions on use.
-The current developments surrounding a possible future for the Deurag-Nerag site are therefore particularly welcome.
+The developments surrounding a possible future for the Deurag-Nerag site are therefore particularly welcome.